-(Chairperson of the Audit and Risk Committee)
+Chairperson of the Audit and Risk Committee

-- Director since 1st of January 2015. - Managing Director of BIP Investment Partners SA, Managing Director/Partner of BIP Capital Partners SA and director of Bellevue Group and several non-listed corporations. - Prior to joining BIP, she served as a Principal at global investment firm Permira and worked also as an independent strategy consultant as well as a Senior Advisor to international private equity group Bridgepoint. - She started her professional career at Siemens AG where she held various positions in strategy consulting and engineering. - Holds an MBA from INSEAD and an MSc in Mechanical Engineering from the Technical University of Chemnitz. - Mrs Wehr-Seiter is a German national.
+Mrs Wehr-Seiter became a director on 1 January 2015.
+She is a Managing Director of BIP Investment Partners SA and a Managing Director/Partner of BIP Capital Partners SA.
+Prior to joining BIP, she served as a Principal at global investment firm Permira and worked also as an independent strategy consultant as well as a Senior Advisor to international private equity group Bridgepoint.
+She started her professional career at Siemens AG where she held various positions in strategy consulting and engineering.
+She serves as a director of Bellevue Group and several non-listed corporations.
+Mrs Wehr-Seiter holds an MBA from INSEAD and an MSc in Mechanical Engineering from the Technical University of Chemnitz.
+Mrs Wehr-Seiter is the Chairperson of the Audit and Risk Committee and a member of the Strategy and Investment Committee of SES.

+Mrs Wehr-Seiter is a German national.
 She is an independent director.